FaderVader/LogParser/readme.md

 ### Next Step ###

+**Log Acquisition**

 In the current implementation, LogParser relies on it's data-sources being present locally.
 The capability to acquire the log-files directly from the pool of application-hosts (clients) is an obvious next step.
 The target-application can be queried via a REST interface, so acquisition over REST is simple.

+**Query refinements**

+Additional query-tooling to refine the queries, and better result-interpretations.

+**Shortcut to Logfile**

+When an interesting logfile has been identified, we want to open it directly from LogParser.